-Learn more about the history of each of the project partners and the potential future steps of the project by clicking through the timeline below.
+Learn about the history of each project partner and the future project phases by clicking through the timeline below.

 What’s already been done?

 After the Moorfields and UCL Institute of Ophthalmology boards approved our full business case, it was submitted for regulatory approval.
 In November 2022 the NHS and government approved our final business case.
 This gave us the green light to proceed with our proposal.

 Land Acquisition Business Case (2014- 2017)